cucapra/caiman/docs/thoughts.md

 Stages, roughly, are:
 1. high level function soup with no notion of where things are computed
 2. Map values into version of language with scope functors around everything to express CPU and GPU computation

+30 Oct 2021

+I'm wondering whether it makes more sense to do something similar to region inference (track scopes as a separate graph) within a funclet to preserve the dataflow structure without forcing the splitting of funclets (a CFG).
+Splitting of funclets will be more valuable near the end (code generation) but preserving dataflow will probably be better for optimizations.